Guides

 Toggling on Locked in Provenance Structured List field

 Now, when you view your object information, you'll see a blue padlock next to Provenance and the fields will be grayed out.
-To unlock the field for further data entry, go back to the Blueprint.
+To unlock the field for further data entry, just go back to the Blueprint.

 Locked field showing padlock

-The Structured List field type can be used whenever you need to create an expandable list of separate but related items that be reordered with ease.
+The Structured List field type can be used whenever you need to create an expandable list of separate but related items that can be reordered with ease.

 Need some help planning for structured lists?
 Don't hesitate to reach out!